-Alesya, a girl from Belarus, has written to a forum to ask about UK's attractions.
+1a.
+Alesya, a girl from Belarus, has written to a forum to ask about UK's attractions, as it is customary for the people of Britain to travel to the places of natural beauty in their country.
 Listen and read the pages of the forum and match the forum visitors with the places they write about.